 - Organize a public screening of one of our other award-winning documentaries in your community.
 These include Paradise with Side Effects and Ancient Futures.
 Contact us to learn how.

 - Watch and share other powerful documentaries.
 View ISEC's growing Films for Change list, which includes over 50 inspiring documentaries that cover a broad range of social and environmental issues related to our work.
+We also have a recommended reading list.

 - Host a Global to Local presentation in your community.
 Request an ISEC representative to come speak and/or show one of our groundbreaking films.
 Contact us to make arrangements.